rlica/gcor/README.md

 # gcor
-Automatic Gain Correction relative to a reference spectra based on minimised chi sqared (for LaBr3(Ce) detectors) Details about the code were published in [UPB Sci.
+Automatic Gain Correction relative to a reference spectra based on minimised chi sqared (for LaBr3(Ce) detectors).
+Details about the code were published in [UPB Sci.
 Bull.
 A 78 (2016)](https://www.scientificbulletin.upb.ro/rev_docs_arhiva/rezce9_838206.pdf)

 ## Author